FAQ - General questions on studying at the LMU

 11. I have received notification of rejection, and would like my documents/certificates back.
 What should I do?

-We regret that we are unable to return documents by post.
 In the event of rejection, we will destroy all documents pertaining to the application after 12 months, in accordance with data protection regulations.

 12. Is it possible to apply for more than one admission restricted programs?